jonathan-952/bcc_transfer/README.md

-a convenient (I hope) way for bcc students to upload their unofficical transcript and see transfer prospects to a selection of schools.
+a convenient way for bcc students to upload their unofficical transcript and see transfer prospects to a selection of schools.

 work in progress...